Call and speak to Dominic Graham, specialist medical negligence solicitor, today. Find out if you can claim compensation.

 If you or a family member have experienced a prostate cancer misdiagnosis, you may be entitled to make a claim for compensation, but to be successful you will need expert advice from a medical negligence solicitor.

-Prostate cancer is the most common form of cancer in UK men, with over 40,000 new cases diagnosed every year.
-Normally the disease is slow to progress and the symptoms can be managed, but where a prostate cancer misdiagnosis occurs, your ability to lead a normal, happy life can be severely affected.
+Prostate cancer is the most common form of cancer in men from the United Kingdom, with over 40,000 new cases diagnosed every year.
+Normally the disease is slow to progress and the symptoms can be managed, but where the misdiagnosis of prostate cancer occurs, your ability to lead a normal, happy life can be severely affected.
 Should this happen to you, you may be entitled to make a prostate cancer misdiagnosis compensation claim.

 If you decide to proceed with a medical negligence claim, the extent to which these failings have negatively impacted your condition will be factored into any compensation calculation.

-GPs have been trained to recognise the signs of prostate cancer and to take swift action where it is a potential threat to their patients.
-As such, there are a number of scenarios that might be considered negligence and entitle you to claim for prostate cancer misdiagnosis:
+GPs have been trained to recognise the signs of prostate cancer and to take swift action where it has become a potential threat to their patients.
+As such, there are a number of scenarios that might be considered negligence and therefore entitle you to make a claim for prostate cancer misdiagnosis:

-There are potentially more scenarios where it may be appropriate to claim for prostate cancer misdiagnosis, so if you’re unsure as to whether you have been the victim of medical negligence it’s important that you speak to a legal expert at the earliest opportunity.
+There are potentially more scenarios where it may be appropriate to claim for the misdiagnosis of prostate cancer, so if you’re unsure as to whether you have been the victim of medical negligence, it’s important that you speak to a legal expert at the earliest opportunity.

 Blackwater Law medical negligence solicitors can offer a wealth of knowledge and experience in dealing with prostate cancer misdiagnosis claims.
-We’re recognised by the Legal 500 as offering some of the very best advice and support in the South East, and when you make a prostate cancer misdiagnosis claim with us we’ll fight to secure you the very highest compensation sum available according to your circumstances.
+We’re recognised by the Legal 500 as offering some of the very best advice and support in the South East, and when you make a prostate cancer misdiagnosis claim with us, we’ll fight to secure you the very highest compensation sum obtainable according to your circumstances.

-That means if we don’t secure you compensation for your prostate cancer misdiagnosis you will never have to pay us a penny.
+That means if we don’t secure you compensation for your misdiagnosis of prostate cancer – you will never have to pay us a penny.
 What’s more, our fees will always remain subject to strict UK governmental limitations, whilst the amount of compensation you could potentially receive has no upper cap.